 |There is an active Off-the-Record conversation and the identity of your chat partner has been confirmed using authentication.|

-In both cases, clicking the status button in the top right corner of the query will present a menu which contains the option to manually begin an Off-the-Record conversation.
+Clicking the status button in the top right corner of a query will present a menu which contains the option to manually begin an Off-the-Record conversation.